Marske-by-the-Sea: World War One airfield

-In 1917 the Royal Flying Corps adopted the existing civilian aerodrome just to the west of Marske, expanding it into a military training establishment.
-In April 1918 it came under the control of the newly formed Royal Air Force, with one of the first RAF students being 'Captain' W. E. Johns, the author of the Biggles books.
-Shortly after the end of World War One, the airfield was closed.
+In 1917 the Royal Flying Corps adopted the civilian aerodrome just to the west of Marske, expanding it into a military training establishment.
+In April 1918 it came under the control of the newly formed Royal Air Force, with one of the first RAF flying instructors being 'Captain' W. E. Johns, the author of the Biggles books.
+Shortly after the end of World War One the airfield was closed.

 After the Second World War the site of the aerodrome became an ICI depot and later a housing estate, known as The Landings, with roads named on an aeronautical theme: Avro Close, Blackburn Grove, De Havilland Drive – leading onto Vickers Lane–, Beardmore Avenue, Folland Drive, Wellington Close, Brabazon Drive, Halifax Close, Spitfire Close and Lysander Court.

 Politics

 Parish and district

 Marske is part of the Saltburn, Marske and New Marske parish.
-The parish was in Guisborough Rural District from 1894 to 1932 and Saltburn and Marske-by-the-Sea Urban District from 1932 to 1974. on 1 April 1974 the parish was abolished and merged with Saltburn by the Sea to form "Saltburn and Marske by the Sea".
+The parish was in Guisborough Rural District from 1894 to 1932 and Saltburn and Marske-by-the-Sea Urban District from 1932 to 1974. on 1 April 1974 the parish was abolished and merged with Saltburn by the Sea to form Saltburn and Marske by the Sea.
 In 1961 the parish had a population of 6791.

 Wapentake and borough

 The area was historically in the Langbaurgh Wapentake, also known as Cleveland.
-The village was part of a Cleveland namesake county under 1974 reforms until 1996 reforms.
-The 1974 reforms also placed the village under Langbaurgh borough, it was renamed Langbaurgh-on-Tees in 1988 and (since 1996) is named Redcar and Cleveland.
+The village was part of a Cleveland namesake county under 1974 reforms until the 1996 reforms.
+The 1974 reforms also placed the village under Langbaurgh borough, which was renamed Langbaurgh-on-Tees in 1988 and since 1996 has been named Redcar and Cleveland.

 County and riding

 The village's historic county is Yorkshire, in its North Riding.
-The North Riding County Council was established in 1889, the council was abolished in 1974.
+The North Riding County Council was established in 1889 and abolished in 1974.

 Constituency

-Marske is part of Redcar constituency and is represented by Labour (Co-op) MP Anna Turley in the House of Commons.
+Marske is part of Redcar constituency and is represented in the House of Commons by Labour (Co-op) MP Anna Turley.